SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

-    cd project_A  # move to project A python -m venv env  # create a virtual environment in project A source env/bin/activate  # activate that virtual environment pip install torch==1.3.0  # install old torch version into the virtual environment belonging to project A cd ../project_B  # move to project B python -m venv env  # create a virtual environment in project B source env/bin/activate  # activate that virtual environment pip install torch==2.0  # install new torch version into the virtual environment belonging to project B cd ../project_A  # move back to project A source env/bin/activate  # activate the virtual environment belonging to project A python main.py  # succeed in executing main script from project A
+    cd project_A  # move to project A python -m venv env  # create a virtual environment in project A source env/bin/activate  # activate that virtual environment pip install torch==1.3.0  # Install the old torch version into the virtual environment belonging to project A cd ../project_B  # move to project B python -m venv env  # create a virtual environment in project B source env/bin/activate  # activate that virtual environment pip install torch==2.0  # Install new torch version into the virtual environment belonging to project B cd ../project_A  # Move back to project A source env/bin/activate  # Activate the virtual environment belonging to project A python main.py  # Succeed in executing the main script from project A
     ```

 === "Windows"

     ```bash
-    cd project_A  # move to project A python -m venv env  # create a virtual environment in project A .\env\Scripts\activate  # activate that virtual environment
+    cd project_A  # Move to project A python -m venv env  # Create a virtual environment in project A .\env\Scripts\activate  # Activate that virtual environment
-    pip install torch==1.3.0  # install old torch version into the virtual environment belonging to project A cd ../project_B  # move to project B python -m venv env  # create a virtual environment in project B .\env\Scripts\activate  # activate that virtual environment
+    pip install torch==1.3.0  # Install the old torch version into the virtual environment belonging to project A cd ../project_B  # Move to project B python -m venv env  # Create a virtual environment in project B .\env\Scripts\activate  # Activate that virtual environment
-    pip install torch==2.0  # install new torch version into the virtual environment belonging to project B cd ../project_A  # move back to project A .\env\Scripts\activate  # activate the virtual environment belonging to project A python main.py  # succeed in executing main script from project A
+    pip install torch==2.0  # Install new torch version into the virtual environment belonging to project B cd ../project_A  # Move back to project A .\env\Scripts\activate  # Activate the virtual environment belonging to project A python main.py  # Succeed in executing the main script from project A
     ```

 then we would be sure that `torch==1.3.0` is used when executing `main.py` in project A because we are using two